Our Veterinarian Partner, Dr. Colleen Smith is here to share some tips on how to care for your pet if you get severely ill!

 It’s also important to have your pup’s medications stocked with a list of specific administering instructions so your dog sitter can take on this duty while you’re gone.
 It would also be beneficial to give as much instruction as needed, such as administering times and how to administer so you can be rest assured that it’s being done correctly!

-If your pet is currently using Pet Releaf products for any situational anxiety or health issues, make sure to have these items stocked up as well.
-Whether it’s our Edibites for benefiting their general health or our CBD Hemp Oils to help support their separation anxiety, make sure you have written clear instructions of how much and when to administer to your pet so your dog sitter knows how to add it to their daily regimen.
+If your pet is currently using Pet Releaf products for any situational stress or health issues, make sure to have these items stocked up as well.
+Whether it’s our Edibites for benefiting their general health or our CBD Hemp Oils to help support their separation stress, make sure you have written clear instructions of how much and when to administer to your pet so your dog sitter knows how to add it to their daily regimen.

 Pet parents often know their fur friends better than anyone!
 If your pet has specific care needs, be sure to include that on your emergency list as well.
 Since dogs often like to follow a routine, make sure your dog sitter knows what time breakfast and dinner are and what times they typically go on walks.
 If your pup has certain likes, dislikes, or typical behaviors, make sure your dog sitter is aware as well.
 When they’re aware of these behaviors, it will help your dog sitter better understand how to care for your pet and when things are ordinary or out of the ordinary.

 Make sure to have your veterinarian contact information written down as well!
 This way, if something happens to them while you’re away that requires medical attention, your dog sitter can act fast and know which vet office to go to and that it’s with a veterinarian that you feel comfortable sending your dog to.

 We hope these guidelines help you better prepare for an emergency and give you a peace of mind if COVID-19 were to disrupt your health or a close friend or family.
 Let your friends know of these precautions as well, so you can be prepared on your end as well if you have to watch any pets for your friends or family!